 For participants registered for Level I Kingian Nonviolence Training or the 3-Day Kingian Nonviolence Introduction – if you will be staying on campus and using the university residence halls, we recommend arriving on campus on Sunday, the day before the Summer Institute begins.

-Report to the office in Browning Residence Hall for overnight guest registration.
+Report to the office in Eddy Hall for overnight guest registration.
 Staff are available for check-in, room assignments and key pick up between the hours of 7AM and midnight.

-Registration and Check-in for Level I Kingian Nonviolence Training and Kingian 3-Day Introduction Training is from 8:00AM – 8:45AM on Monday at the Multicultural Center.
-Training begins at 9:00AM in the Hardge Forum.
+Registration and Check-in for Level I Kingian Nonviolence Training and Kingian 3-Day Introduction Training is from 8:00AM – 8:45AM on Monday at the URI Multicultural Center.
+Training begins at 9:00AM in the Hardge Forum at the URI Multicultural Center.

 Level II Advanced Training begins at 9AM on the second Monday of Summer Institute.
-On-site registration and check-in is from at 8:00AM to 8:45AM.
+On-site registration and check-in is from at 8:00AM to 8:45AM in the URI Multicultural Center.

-The Center for Nonviolence and Peace Studies office is located on the second floor of the Multicultural Center, Room 202, 74 Lower College Rd.
+The Center for Nonviolence & Peace Studies office is located on the second floor of the URI Multicultural Center, Room 202, 74 Lower College Rd.
 Kingston, RI 02881.

 The dorm must be vacated by noon on the Saturday following the end of Institute, unless International participants have made reservations for an extended 21-day stay, or if alternative plans have been made in advance with the Center.